NerdLance/ReactPokedex/README.md

-# Basic E-Commerce App Built with React.js
+# Pokedex Application with React.js

-This project is built with React.js
+This project is built with React.js using PokeAPI

 ## Included Tools and Libraries

-In this project, we utilize Redux, Routes, Hooks, GraphQL, Stripe API, and Firebase
+In this project, we utilize React, APIs, Routing

 ## Yours Truly